Internet censorship in Russia: Legislation

-In July 2017, Vladimir Putin signed a bill, which took effect 1 November 2017, which bans all software and websites related to circumventing internet filtering in Russia, including anonymizers and Virtual private network (VPN) services which do not implement the blacklist, and instructional material on how to do so.
+In July 2017, Vladimir Putin signed a bill, which took effect 1 November 2017, which bans all software and websites related to circumventing internet filtering in Russia, including anonymizers and virtual private network (VPN) services that do not implement the blacklist, and instructional material on how to do so.

 A number of individual instances of censorship were taken by Russian citizens to the European Court of Human Rights (Vladimir Kharitonov v.
 Russia, OOO Flavus and Others v.
-Russia, Engels v.
-Russia) and in 2020 ruled that actions of Russian law enforcement in these cases was in clear violation of articles 10 and 13 of the European Convention on Human Rights.
+Russia, and Engels v.
+Russia), and in 2020 ruled that actions of Russian law enforcement in these cases were in clear violation of articles 10 and 13 of the European Convention on Human Rights.

 Implementation

 The implementation of the blacklist is outlined in a government decree issued in October 2012.

-Roskomnadzor offers a website where users can check to see whether a given URL or IP address is in the blacklist, and can also report websites which contain prohibited materials to the authorities.
+Roskomnadzor offers a website where users can check to see whether a given URL or IP address is in the blacklist and can also report websites that contain prohibited materials to the authorities.
 After a submission is verified, Roskomnadzor will inform the website's owner and hosting provider.
 If the material is not removed within three days, the website will be added to the blacklist, and all Russian ISPs must block it.
 The full content of the blacklist initially was not available to the general public, although soon after it was implemented, a leaked list of blacklisted websites was published by a LiveJournal user on 12 November 2012.

 The searchable blacklist interface was made available as a full list by activists.
-As of July 2017 it includes over 70,000 entries.
+As of July 2017, it includes over 70,000 entries.